huggingface/blog/quanto-diffusers.md

 ## Tips

-- Based on the requirements, you may want to apply different kinds of quantization to the different models involved in a `DiffusionPipeline`.
-For example, FP8 for the text encoder and INT8 for the diffusion transformer.
+- Based on your requirements, you may want to apply different types of quantization to different pipeline modules.
+For example, you could use FP8 for the text encoder but INT8 for the diffusion transformer.
 Thanks to the flexibility of Diffusers and Quanto, this can be done seamlessly.
 - To optimize for your use cases, you can even combine quantization with other [memory optimization techniques](https://huggingface.co/docs/diffusers/main/en/optimization/memory) in Diffusers, such as `enable_model_cpu_offload()`.

 ## Conclusion